Ibibio language

 Ibibio is the native language of the Ibibio people of Nigeria, belonging to the Ibibio-Efik dialect cluster of the Cross River languages.
 The name Ibibio is sometimes used for the entire dialect cluster.
 In pre-colonial times, it was written with Nsibidi ideograms, similar to Igbo, Efik, Anaang, and Ejagham.
-Ibibio has also had influences on Afro-American diasporic languages such as AAVE words like buckra, and buckaroo, which come from the Ibibio word mbakara, and in the Afro-Cuban tradition of abakua.
+Ibibio has also had influences on Afro-American diasporic languages such as AAVE words like buckra which come from the Ibibio word mbakara and in the Afro-Cuban tradition of abakua.

 Geographic distribution

-Ibibio is the language of the Ibibio people.
-The Ibibio people are found in Southeastern Nigeria in Akwa Ibom State, Cross River State, and Eastern Abia State (Arochukwu and Ukwa East LGA's).
+The Ibibio people are found in the South-South region of Nigeria in Akwa Ibom State, Cross River State, and Eastern Abia State (Arochukwu and Ukwa East LGAs).
 Ibibio communities in Opobo Nkoro and Oyigbo LGA's of Rivers State are largely unknown.

-Some Ibibio are found in other countries (Western Cameroon, Bioko and Ghana).
+Some Ibibios are also found in other neighboring countries (western Cameroon, Bioko — central Guinea, and Ghana).